All Episodes

 If you look at what we've done administratively, it's been historic.

-For every one new regulation, sixteen have been eliminated.
+For every one new regulation, 16 have been eliminated.

-I I've talked to people in the in the regulatory community.
+I've talked to people in the regulatory community.

 No one's ever seen anything like it before.

-To the extent in which we came in, we froze new regulation, and we started taking the acts to old regulations, small and large, including some very big ones.
+To the extent in which we came in, we froze new regulation, and we started taking the act to old regulations, small and large, including some very big ones.

 You know, we ended the moratorium on coal leasing.

-Uh we would we uh we took action on the uh Obama administration's clean power plan and the um waters of the United States rule, which is something that's very negative for our farmers and ranchers, and on and on it goes.
+We took action on the Obama administration's Clean Power Plan and the Waters of the United States rule, which is something that's very negative for our farmers and ranchers, and on and on it goes.

-You've seen the progress we've made on border security and going after the criminal gangs and cartels and the uh MS thirteen.
+You've seen the progress we've made on border security and going after the criminal gangs and cartels and the MS-13.

-You've seen what we've done in terms of uh beginning to improve law enforcement, like at the Justice Department, putting in new tough on crime policies to get some of the uh to reverse hopefully the surge in violent crime we've seen in recent years, and what we've done on American energy obviously has been amazing.
+You've seen what we've done in terms of beginning to improve law enforcement, like at the Justice Department, putting in new tough-on-crime policies to get some of the to reverse, hopefully, the surge in violent crime we've seen in recent years.

 This is because of a president who is led and led every day relentlessly.

-Uh and we have also made major, major changes at the Department of Veterans Affairs, and this is true.
+And we have also made major, major changes at the Department of Veterans Affairs.

-We have signed into law several major veterans' bills built on veterans' choice and also veterans' accountability to fire bad uh federal workers who fail our veterans.
+We have signed into law several major veterans bills built on veterans' choice and also veterans' accountability to fire bad federal workers who fail our veterans.

 But what do we need from Congress?